jcleydsonsilva/Spacebio/paper.md

 # Summary

-**SpaceBio** is an open-source platform that aggregates and organizes scientific literature related to human space exploration.
-With access to over 370,000 peer-reviewed papers across disciplines such as spaceflight, microgravity, astrobiology, and exoplanet research, SpaceBio enables efficient discovery and analysis of research conducted beyond Earth.
+**SpaceBio** is an open-source platform and data warehouse that aggregates, transforms, and organizes scientific literature and related data focused on human space exploration.
+With access to over 370,000 peer-reviewed publications across disciplines such as spaceflight, microgravity research, astrobiology, and exoplanet science, SpaceBio enables efficient discovery and in-depth analysis of research conducted beyond Earth.

-The platform supports natural language queries and intelligent search strategies, empowering researchers, educators, and space enthusiasts to explore relevant studies through a smart, AI-assisted interface.
-SpaceBio is part of the broader Lupe Project initiative to democratize access to space science literature using modern computational tools.
+Beyond serving as a literature database, SpaceBio integrates data from multiple sources—both scientific and operational—encompassing rocket launch records, space exploration news, and other contextual information relevant to researchers and educators.
+The platform supports natural language queries and intelligent search strategies, empowering scientists, educators, and space enthusiasts to interact with space knowledge in meaningful ways.

+Additionally, SpaceBio offers a virtual telescope interface designed to enhance space education.
+This tool enables educators around the world to simulate observations and engage students in interactive learning experiences about the cosmos.

+SpaceBio is part of the broader Lupe Project, an initiative dedicated to democratizing access to space science knowledge through the use of artificial intelligence and modern data infrastructure.

 # Statement of Need